dwp/design-system/app/views/patterns/consent-to-cookies/README.md

 <img src="/public/images/cookies/cookies-footer.png" alt="" />

+## Technical Guidance
+Cookies should be enabled without a page refresh.
+This will stop the analytics data converting from referral to direct traffic.

 ## Research on this pattern

 This pattern is being tested by the Apply for help arranging child maintenance team.
 We'll update this section with insights from the team.